edobusti/foodify-react/README.md

 **Note**: This application is designed for desktop use only and is not mobile responsive.

+## Features

+- **Search for Meals**: Users can search for their favorite recipes.
+- **View Ingredients**: Each recipe displays the necessary ingredients.
+- **Save Recipes**: Users can save their favorite recipes for easy access later.
+- **Step-by-Step Tutorial**: View step-by-step instructions for preparing meals.
+- **Asynchronous Data Fetching**: Smooth data retrieval with asynchronous functions for a better user experience.
+- **Error Handling**: Robust error handling to manage issues like failed API requests or missing data.

 ## Additional Features

 - **Reusable Components**: Built modular, reusable components to ensure scalability and maintainability of the app.